Alternatives to unsecured business loans

 Invoice financing is where you borrow against your accounts receivable or invoices that have not been paid yet.
 The invoices themselves act as collateral in this loan type.

 One of the main benefits of invoice financing is that it gets you fast cash if you can’t wait for a client to pay an invoice.
 But you will pay high fees to the financing company once the invoice gets paid, dipping into your profit from the accounts receivable.
-That’s why this is a short-term solution to cash flow problems.
+This option works best if you have a short-term need to cover cash flow gaps in your business.

 Business grants